k1nd0ne/VolWeb/README.md

 /!\ This procedure will delete all the memory dump and database items and reset the volweb platform /!\

 ```
+cd VolWeb/docker
 docker-compose down --rmi all --volumes
 ```

 ```
+cd VolWeb
 find . -path "*/migrations/*.py" -not -name "__init__.py" -delete
 find . -path "*/migrations/*.pyc"  -delete
 ```

 ## Important Note

-To be able to see names of the forensic investigators, you’ll need to fill in the First Name and Last name fields in the User section from the Django administration panel.
+To be able to see the forensic investigator's name when creating a new analysis, you’ll need to fill in the "First Name" and "Last Name "fields in the User section of the Django administration panel -> https://[IP]/admin.

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/Note.png)

 ## Issues ⚠️
 If you have found an issue, please raise it.
-I'll perform 1 sprint every month to fix discovered bugs.
+I am performing 1 sprint every month to fix discovered bugs.

 ### Need to contact me?
 Contact me at k1nd0ne@mail.com for any questions regarding this tool.

 # Next Release goals
-- Integrate Volatility results directly inside the database (Currently in JSON).
-- Better file & process dump management (integration with celery)
-- Add missing module for the windows memory analysis.
+- Add missing modules to the windows memory analysis.
-- Fix various discovered bugs.
+- Code optimisation
+- Docker optimisation

 # Global goals
 - Mac OS support